6 Drawing Maps

 )

 A histogram can be a nice first pass at our data if we want to simply and quickly summarize the distribution of a variable.
 However, histograms can only show us a limited amount of information.
 For instance, each of the data points for vote margin is connected to a specific state.
 A histogram doesn’t tell us which states fall where in this distribution.
-If we want to show this information as well, we could make a bar or column plot to connect specific vote margins to states.
+If we want to show this information as well, a better approach is to a bar or column plot to connect specific vote margins to states.
 The below code creates a column plot showing state names on the x-axis and Trump’s vote margin on the y-axis.
 It uses geom_col() to specify that we want to use columns.
 Pay special attention to the use of the reorder() function that I’ve used inside aes().
 This function tells ggplot that when it maps the state names to the x-axis it should list them in order based on Trump’s vote margin.
 Also notice the use of the theme() function.
 We’ll talk more about this function later.
 It’s a great multipurpose tool for customizing different features of your data viz.
 In the below code, I use it to customize the angle in which US state labels appear on the x-axis.
+If you look at the results, it looks like the state where Trump did especially badly isn’t a state at all.
+It’s the District of Columbia.

 ggplot(election) +